michael-rowe/ai-in-hpe/roadmap.md

 **Translation**: Because the site is hosted in Github and the content is open-access, it means that anyone can modify this content and create new versions.
 It might be nice if someone wanted to create translations of the English version of the project.
 No pressure.

+**OPML**: I use an RSS reader to keep up-to-date with almost all of my reading around generative AI (actually, for almost all my reading, period).
+I want to export the [OPML file](https://www.wikiwand.com/en/OPML) so that anyone else can import that file into their own RSS reader and immediately have access to all the same resources I follow.
+They could then remove and add their own resources to personalise their reading list.
+I'm wondering if we could have a GitHub repository that acts as a shared OPML file?

+**YouTube playlist**: I have a YouTube channel called *Thinking in Public*, and I'm wondering about creating a playlist to capture any videos I come across that might be useful for anyone interesting in this resource.
+But I could probably do the same thing by capturing the links in the Zotero library.

 ---

 # Completed